24 Simple Engagement Rings with Perfect Minimalist Style

 This look starts with a classic oval solitaire and adds a special touch in the form of double claw prongs.
 It's a perfect example how the smallest addition can make a huge difference in look and feel, all while keeping things simple.

-Our client opted for yellow gold all the way with this ring.
-We love that color scheme paired with the double claw style.
+Our client opted for yellow gold all the way with this ring, which is a color we love to pair with the double claw style.

 A classic cushion cut diamond is always a popular alternative to round cut diamonds in solitaire settings.
 It's always a staple, but bit less common than round cuts.